-But Can Be Expected after Root Canal Therapy
+What Can Be Expected after Root Canal Therapy

 This treatment ensures less pain after the process, but you are likely to experience some tenderness.
 You will also have to endure some soreness in your jaw from having your mouth open for an extended period.
 Over-the-counter medications can successfully treat the pain in the aftermath of root canal therapy.
 The specialist may prescribe more potent medicines in some cases.

 You will be advised not to chew with the tooth that underwent the treatment while you are waiting for a permanent filling or a dental crown.
 Your dentist instructs you whether or not the situation applies to you.

 It will help if you continue practicing proper oral hygiene by brushing twice every day, flossing daily, and using an antiseptic mouthwash to safeguard the health of your teeth.
 After undergoing the procedure, you must follow with the endodontist to ensure everything has healed appropriately.
 Regular appointments for cleanings and checkups must also be scheduled.
 Proper oral hygiene routine will assist you in maintaining healthy teeth and roots for years.

 Root Canal Complications You Should Watch for